Perspective | Now is not the time to mess with Social Security

 Rather than showing you this with Dow points or S&P points, I’ll show you in dollars, using the Wilshire 5000 Total Market Index.
 The Wilshire, launched by Wilshire Associates in 1974, lacks the history, cachet and mindshare of the Dow industrials or the S&P 500.
 But unlike them, the Wilshire shows gains or losses in dollar terms.

 Through Friday, the Wilshire was down about $1.8 trillion — or 4.85 percent — for the month.
-For the day, the Wilshire was down -23.28 points, or -0.07 percent.
-This represents a paper loss for the day of approximately $25 billion.

 But that overall number understates the Wilshire Whiplash.
 Look at the day-by-day swings.
 On Sept.
 1, the index was up about $350 billion (0.91 percent); on Sept.
 2, up $475 billion (1.28 percent); Sept.
 3, down $1.40 trillion (3.61 percent); Sept.
 4, down $325 billion (0.87 percent); Sept.
 8, down $1.05 trillion (2.86 percent); Sept.
 9, up $725 billion (2.03 percent); Sept.
 10, up $600 billion (1.62 percent); Sept.
 11, down about $25 billion (0.07 percent).